Things to Do in Kumamoto Prefecture: Top Tourist Destinations

 Kumamoto Prefectural Traditional Crafts Centre

-Located in Kumamoto City, the Kumamoto Prefectural Traditional Crafts Centre is a great place to learn about the traditional crafts of Kumamoto.
+Located in Kumamoto City, the Kumamoto Prefectural Traditional Crafts Centre is a great place to learn about Kumamoto’s traditional crafts.

 You can observe artisans at work and purchase handcrafted items such as pottery, lacquerware, and textiles.

-The center also offers workshops where you can try your hand at making your own traditional craft.
+The centre also offers workshops where you can try your hand at making your own traditional craft.

 Sakuranobaba Josaien